Cindy597/msan622/homework1/README.md

 source_url("https://github.com/Cindy597/msan622/blob/master/homework1/cindy_homework1.r")
 ```

-This will generate 4 images, including a scatterplot, bar chat, small multiples plot and nulti-line plot.
+This will generate 4 images, including a scatterplot, bar chat, small multiples plot and multi-line plot.
 See the following Discussion part for details.

 Optional: In order to keep the generated four png files, please set up you own working directory before running the code by entering the following command in R: